Greetings from your Orientation Leaders!

 Course Registration: myFSU Student Central

-If you need assistance or a refresher about how to register for classes, you can you the presentation below.
+If you need assistance or a refresher about how to register for classes, use the tutorials below.

 FSYou!: StudentsFirst Information Central